ItsChasesHub/BlockMasterOnline/SECURITY.md

 Avoid causing harm to the application or its users (e.g., do not attempt a DoS attack).

 # What to Expect After Reporting:
-I am are committed to working with security researchers to address vulnerabilities promptly and responsibly.
-Here’s what you can expect after submitting a report:
+I am committed to working with security researchers to address vulnerabilities promptly and responsibly.
+Here’s what you can expect below after submitting a report.

 # Acknowledgment:
 I will acknowledge receipt of your report within 48 hours via Discord (@itsexlipsez).